jackli921/DressSense/README.md

 </div>

 ## DressSense
-Input your current location, and get your suggestion for what to dress!
+An intelligent app powered by the OpenAI API that provides personalized dressing advice based on real-time data for users' current city locations

 ## Overview
-This project was born out of my first week-long pair programming session organized by Chingus.
-The purpose was to utilize current weather data in combination with LLMs such as ChatGPT to get advice on what to dress given the current weather.
-The challenges lied in connecting all logic for passing data between front and backend, especially:
+This project was born out of my first week-long pair-programming session organized by Chingus.
+The purpose of the app is to help people make better dressing choices given the weather of the day.
+The app fetches current weather data in combination and sends a pre-written prompt to the openai API for get advice on what to dress given the current weather.
-- Making call to get the open weather API key from the backend.
-- Making call to open weather to get the weather data.
-- Making call to OpenAI model with weather data for a response.

 ## Features
-1. One search box for user input with automatic input validation.
+1. A text input search field for city names with auto-complete and input validation.
-2. City list of 300+ choices of cities to choose or scroll from.
+2. 300+ choices of cities to choose or scroll from.
-3. A 2-3 sentence summary suggestion and suggestions in bullet points.
+3. Text summary and actionable advice for what to dress given the day's weather.

 ## Installation
 To run this project locally: